NFOK20002U Meal Consumer Research

 An introduction to food consumer research as a scientific discipline that deals in a multi-disciplinary way with the understanding of the food choices made by consumers.
 Focus will be on presenting general and current food consumer research highlighting the importance of product cues (healthiness, sustainability and ethics) for consumer’s choices.
 Further, the course will introduce examples of consumer driven food innovation using relevant consumer methodologies.
 The role of consumer science in evidence-based policy making will be addressed.

-By the end of the course the students will have designed their own experiment to evaluate consumer perceptions towards the characteristics of meals, have collected consumer data, analysed their data using the appropriate statistical methods and software (software R/R Studio), and have communicated written and orally their research results.
+At the end of the course the students will have designed their own questionnaire to evaluate consumer perceptions towards the characteristics of meals, have collected consumer data online, analysed their data using the appropriate statistical methods and software (R/R Studio), and have communicated written and orally their research results.

 After the completion of the course the student will have acquired the following knowledge, skills and competences

-- Understand and describe food consumer science, theories of food consumer behaviour and relevant consumer segments
+- Understand and describe food consumer science, different theories of food consumer behaviour and relevant consumer segments

 - Reflect scientifically on consumer issues (e.g. health, sustainability, ethics) and their drive towards innovative food supply